 - 75 ml water

-The Night Before or 4-6 Hours in Advance:
+The Night Before Or 4 Hours in Advance:

 - Feed your starter.
 Use 100% hydration starter for this recipe and feed it the ratio of 1 part starter : 1 part flour : 1 part water if feeding 4-6hours in advance.
 If leaving overnight, you may want to feed in the ratio of 1:2:2 or even 1:3:3 if your kitchen is warm.
 Leave it to rise until at least doubles in volume.
 Use before it starts to deflate.

-- Add the soft cubed butter, one cube at a time, and keep on mixing/kneading until butter is fully incorporated.
+- Add the soft cubed butter, little bit at a time, and keep on mixing/kneading until butter is fully incorporated.
 The dough should look less sticky and slightly shiny once you've finished.
 It will be rather wet though.

 - Transfer the dough into a shallow well-greased dish.
 Turn once to coat, then cover with a tea towel and leave in a warm spot to rest for 4 hours.
 For the first 3 hours, every 30 minutes, uncover the bowl and perform a set of coil-folds or stretch-and-folds (see text above for details).
 Then leave to rise for another hour.
 If your dough is still sticky and not very elastic, you may want to do a couple of extra folds and let it rise for an extra hour.

-- Then cover the bowl with clingfilm and pop in the fridge to cold-prove until the next morning.
+- Then cover the bowl with clingfilm and pop it in the fridge to cold-proof til the next morning.

-- Line a 450 ml loaf tin with baking parchment.
+- Line a loaf tin with baking parchment.

 - Leave the dough to prove in a warm spot for 4-6 hours, or until it doubles.